wonderbird/TestProcessWrapper/README.md

 1. Launch an instance of RabbitMQ (e.g. https://hub.docker.com/_/rabbitmq)
 2. Create a "robot" application which ...
    1. programmatically creates a message queue to transmit light sensor information (just some arbitrary values of ambient light)
-   2. periodically sends light sensor information to the queue
+   2. periodically sends arbitrary light sensor information to the queue (e.g. the JSON string '{ "sensor1": "7.0" }')
-3. Create a robot monitor application which consumes the message from the queue and displays them on the screen
+3. Create a robot monitor application which ...
+   1. consumes the message from the queue and displays them on the screen
+   2. acknowledges the messages it consumed

+999. Further Ideas: Consider the information in section "Important Production Related Documentation" below

 # Development